Lego Minifigures (theme): LEGO Minifigures Online

 On 29 August 2013, Funcom officially announced a massively multiplayer online game based on the Minifigures theme, in which there are several worlds the player can travel to and fight enemies, as well as dungeons based on the setting.
 The game used traditional click-to-move mechanics, allowing younger users to jump into the action.
 However, for advanced users, there were special abilities activated using the number pad.
 It was going to be free-to-play, but you could unlock Minifigures by purchasing one and entering a code, however they could also be obtained in-game.
 It was released in late 2014 for iOS, Android, and PC as either a download client or in-browser on the LEGO website.

 Funcom announced that LEGO Minifigures Online would be closing on 30 September 2016.
 Starting 6 June 2016, new players will be unable to join the game and the in-game chat will be disabled.
 Existing players would still be able to play up until 30 September 2016.

 Other merchandise

-In 2022, The Lego Minifigures brand has also produced Plush Toy Collection.
+In 2022, the Lego Minifigures brand also produced a Plush Toy Collection.

 Awards and nominations

-In 2022, Lego Marvel Series Collectible Minifigures (set number: 71031) was awarded "Toy of the Year" and also "Collectible of the Year" by the Toy Association.
+In 2022, Lego Marvel Series Collectible Minifigures (set number: 71031) was awarded "Toy of the Year" and "Collectible of the Year" by the Toy Association.

-In September 2022, The Muppets (set number: 71033) was awarded "Toy of the Year" and also "Collectible of the Year" by the Toy Association.
+In September 2022, The Muppets (set number: 71033) was awarded "Toy of the Year" and "Collectible of the Year" by the Toy Association.